freewill7/stroudmasters/README.md

   This is a file storage service provided my Amazon.
 It can be configured in lots of different ways... but we keep things simple and have everything read-only (so only we can modify things).

-  The `Generated website` is uploaded to S3.
+  Our `Generated website` is stored in S3.

 - Cloudfront